CameronNewby/graphqlvsrest/README.md

+## GraphQL vs REST

+This is a small node app serving up an API for listsing and creating users.
+It exposes several endpoints over REST and a single GraphQL endpoint, this is small demo app which will allow you to see the difference between the two frameworks.

 You can install and start up the Node app with the following commands.
 ```javascript
 npm install && npm run start